-- Case (pre) assessment experts are able to discuss the relevant issue with the mandating authority and is able to structure case information in relevant propositions, assumptions and undisputed case information using CIM.
+- Case (pre) assessment experts are able to discuss the relevant issue with the mandating authority and are able to structure case information in relevant propositions, assumptions and undisputed case information using CIM.
 Experts are able to communicate limitations, for example if no reasonable assessment is possible due to lack of information.
-Experts are able to translate a case assessment based on the case information into an examination strategy. - Assigning probabilities experts may assign probabilities to activities that give rise to the creation of the observed bloodstain patterns given the propositions, assumptions and case information.
-If they do, experts must be able to make the boundaries of their knowledge explicit.
-The source on which the assignment of probabilities is based should be transparent (e.g., expert elicitation, case file data, published studies, case specific experiments)4. - Experts are able to write a report on the evaluation of the findings given activity level propositions following internationally accepted guidelines, e.g., the ENFSI guidelines for evaluative reporting5 or the Code of Practice and Conduct for Development of Evaluative Opinions6.
+Experts are able to translate a case assessment based on the case information into an examination strategy; - Assigning probabilities experts must be able to evaluate the likelihood of the findings in light of different propositions or scenario's given the assumptions and case information according to ENFSI guidelines4.
+Experts may use both verbal and numerical assignments of probabilities for evaluating likelihoods.
+Experts must be able to explain their reasoning for the assignment of probabilities and to make the boundaries of their expertise explicit.
+The basis for the assignment of probabilities should be transparent (e.g., substantiated expert knowledge, expert elicitation, case file data, published studies, case specific experiments, etc.)5. - Assumptions, undisputed case information, other sources of information, and the subjective nature of the analysis should be made explicit in the report; - Experts are able to write a report on the evaluation of the findings given activity level propositions following internationally accepted guidelines, e.g., the ENFSI